madjaqk/cyoa/main.md

 "And how do we get through the ice?
 We can't afford a big icebreaker."

 "If Kate's data is right, we shouldn't need it.
-It's think enough that we can just hover the ship directly over the ice for a few hours, and the heat from the engines should be enough to break through."
+It's thin enough that we can just hover the ship directly over the ice for a few hours, and the heat from the engines should be enough to break through."

 "And the fuel costs are going to be...?"